makifcetinkaya/sdk-integrations/README.md

 Sample Project for SDK Integration
 ======

-This project has been developed in order to provide some examples of integrations for the technologies we support.
+This repository has been developed in order to provide some examples of integrations for the technologies we support.

 - Adobe Air
 - Android